rebelsky/sams-assorted-musings-reflections/_sketchbook2020.md

 Long
 ----

+1. Intent vs Impact.
+Often think about in the context of icroaggressions.
+But also what I'm told upsets people about some of my rants.
+"You don't know the whole story."
+Nope, I don't.
+I'm reporting on the impact I see from your action, or at least the impact I feel.
+Of course, the same holds for me; I don't intend to make you feel bad or undervalued.
+Well, generally I don't.
+I want you to know how you make me feel.
+Certainly at the root of the huge difference over reactions to the new stonework on campus.
+To some, they are gateways to help direct people and frame the campus.
+And that's their intent.
+But to others they are walls, separating our enclave from the surrounding community.

 1. Child of faculty.
 Last child graduating Grinnell.
 Three more years until Youngest graduates (but not from Grinnell).
 Being the child of